Pulmonary microRNA profiling: implications in upper lobe predominant lung disease

 Dartmouth Digital Commons Citation

 Armstrong, David A.; Nymon, Amanda B.; Ringelberg, Carol S.; and Lesseur, Corina, "Pulmonary microRNA profiling: implications in upper lobe predominant lung disease" (2017).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 211.